 Portland has been a leader in the discipline of Planning for decades, and still is, but the disconnect is between Planning, Engineering, and the Deciders, and it’s systemic.
 We cannot get to where we want until the system is fixed, and PBOT now has the right leader to do it, Commissioner Hardesty.

-As usual, the results from Deciders (Alternative 2) will be: no change in mode and almost no change in safety.
-Had they chosen Alternative 3, it would have initiated a serious road space reallocation, it would have maximized safety, and it would have had a seriously positive effect on the street environment, business, and on Portland’s future.
+The Deciders chose Alternative 2, which will result in no mode shift and no change in safety.
+Choosing Alternative 3 would have initiated a serious road space reallocation, optimized bike access, maximized safety, and had a seriously positive effect on the street environment, business, and ultimately on Portland’s future.
 The Hawthorne Decision is on the wrong side of justice.Continue reading “Portland’s Epic Fail on The Hawthorne Decision – The Planning, Engineering, and Decider Disconnect”